Updated: Aug 6

 Do you have a co-occurring condition (e.g. mental disorder, chronic pain or other physical condition, or a co-existing drug addiction)?
 It’s best to seek treatment.
 A coexisting condition can possibly exacerbate alcohol withdrawal symptoms.
 A professional detox center might be able to help you traverse the withdrawal symptoms and the existing condition without causing you discomfort.

 The above situations are strong indications that you need to seek professional alcohol detox.
 But do know that anyone, in general, who has alcohol dependence and has started going through symptoms of alcohol withdrawal can safely recover in an alcohol rehab facility.
 This way, you are assured you get a more stable recovery.

 How do I seek assistance in treating alcohol withdrawal?

-If you think that you are highly susceptible of going through painful alcohol withdrawal, or have already started experiencing the symptoms, Give us a call at 503-447-5064 anytime, any day, 24/7 to speak to an addiction specialist who can help you start your journey towards recovery in Florida.
+If you think that you are highly susceptible of going through painful alcohol withdrawal, or have already started experiencing the symptoms, Give us a call at 503-447-5056 anytime, any day, 24/7 to speak to an addiction specialist who can help you start your journey towards recovery in Portland.
+Visit us at 1316 SE 12th Avenue Portland, OR 97214.
 Know that it’s never too late to start your journey towards long-term sobriety.